tzaeschke/TinSpin/README.md

-The `wrappers` folder contains wrappers for various index implementation and different data types: point data, rectangle data. `*MM*` wrappers support multimap indexes. **Note that generated data does NOT contain duplicates, i.e. the generators do generate at most one entry for each point or rectangle.**
+The `wrappers` folder contains wrappers for various index implementation and different data types: point data, rectangle data. `*MM*` wrappers support multimap indexes. **Note that generated data does NOT contain duplicates, i.e. the generators generate at most one entry for each coordinate (point) or pair of coordinates (rectangle).**

 ## Results